5t4david/sqlalchemy-challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

-**Task 1** use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+**Task 1** - Use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.